Christmas eye: Prognosis

 Christmas Eye is not contagious.
-The majority of patients that get this condition heal perfectly without any ongoing effects, such as not having any visual loss and the ulcers healing without any scaring.
+The majority of patients who get this condition heal perfectly without any ongoing effects, such as not having any visual loss and the ulcers healing without any scarring.
 The pain lasts until the epithelium is regenerated, which is in about 48 hours.
-The vision regeneration may take days and rarely weeks.
-Patients generally get back to normal once their vision is fully repaired and there are no left-over signs of the corneal ulcer.
+The vision regeneration may take days or rarely weeks.
+Patients generally get back to normal once their vision is fully repaired and there are no leftover signs of the corneal ulcer.

 Epidemiology

 Early research suggests that people are more frequently affected during the summer period (mid-December to mid-January) in south-west New South Wales and north-east Victoria than people elsewhere in Australia.
 Patients often describe being near a body of water the previous evening, and the first cases usually occur when the daytime temperature approaches 30°C - typically late November.
 The condition appears to be geographically limited.
 As far as it can be determined, the syndrome has not occurred in large numbers outside the south-west slopes and the plains of New South Wales.
 Statistically however, the majority of cases occur in the north-east of Victoria.
 The severity of Christmas Eye continues to vary from year to year, which leads to improving the treatment and management of this painful condition.